rohanuppal/Stock-Dashboard/README.md

+# Stock Dashboard Website

-This is a stock dashboard website
+This is a stock dasboard website I created using ReactJs, Tailwind CSS and is hosted with Vercel.